 In order to operate legally in Portugal, an estate agent be certified by INCI (Instituto da Construção e do Imobiliário) and have an AMI license number.
 Real estate agencies are strictly regulated, making it easy to confirm the credentials of an agent.
 You can check whether real estate companies in Portugal are certified on the IMPIC website.

 In Portugal, estate agent commission typically ranges from 3 percent to 6 percent of the property’s sale price.
 This cost will vary depending on the region and the specific services provided by the agent.
-It’s important to note that real estate agents in Portugal typically work on behalf of the seller, while a buyer’s agent solely advocates for the buyer.
+It’s important to note that real estate agents in Portugal typically work on behalf of the seller, while a buyer’s agent solely advocates for the property buyer.
 So, it can be a smarter move to opt to work with a buyer’s agent.

-Yes, US citizens can buy property in Portugal without restrictions.
+Yes, US citizens can buy Portugal without restrictions.
 The process involves obtaining a Portuguese tax number (NIF), opening a local bank account, and following standard legal procedures.
 As a US national, you will need to have a fiscal representative to get a NIF number in Portugal.